Ok, so you want to start building things with wood.

-Wrong!
-Drying out will cause the lumber to shrink again and that rapid fluctuation between expansion and contraction will cause it to break or warp.
+Drying out will cause the lumber to shrink again, and that rapid fluctuation between expansion and contraction will cause it to break or warp.

-It does not take long before you can disassemble the cabinet in which you have put a lot of money and energy and use it as firewood.
+Then you can disassemble the cabinet in which you have put a lot of money and energy, and use it as firewood.

 Too bad, isn’t it?